 If your theme looks gorgeous, but does not help you grow your membership, then it is not the right choice for you.

 Responsive – This is no longer an option.
-With 1/2 of all web page views coming thru a mobile device, making sure that your site’s theme is mobile-friendly should be a top priority.
-Pro Tip: Check out theme demo from your phone or use Google’s Mobile Friendly Test.
+With 1/2 of all web page views coming thru a mobile device (external link), making sure that your site’s theme is mobile-friendly should be a top priority.
+Pro Tip: Check out theme demo from your phone or use Google’s Mobile Friendly Test (external link).

 Plan your layout – How much information do you need to have on your home page?
 How will you convey the benefits of joining your organization to potential new members?
 When selecting a theme, it can be helpful to visualize where key content will appear within the theme.
 Pro Tip: Create a sitemap.
 Be sure to include notes about which content that will appear on each page.
 Use this as a reference to help you eliminate themes that won’t work before you are too invested in them.